-During the first week, you refine your topic, learn how to gather information, and structure your research.
-You can explore any topic you like.
-If you don’t have one, we will help you find one.
+The first week is the classroom week — you refine your topic, learn how to gather information, and structure your research.
+You can explore any topic you like, and if you don’t have one, that’s OK.
+We can give you ideas.
 The second and third week is the research itself.
 You are out and about, doing interviews, observing, running surveys, etc. During the fourth week, you write.
 You can write in Russian or in English.

 For example, imagine that you want to see if Voronezh has any vegans — an oddity in a country that loves its meat and milk.

-While doing your research, you find that Voronezh actually has several vegan-friendly restaurants.
-The local expert sets up an interview with the owner of one, who in turn recommends you visit a local yoga studio (and mention his awesome restaurant).
+While out and about, you find that Voronezh actually has several vegan-friendly restaurants.
+The curator sets up an interview with the owner of one, who in turn recommends you visit a local yoga studio (and mention his awesome restaurant).
 At the studio, you learn that healthy living is very popular in Russia, particularly among young people.

 Q: Where will I work?